melhoos/reactVRCourse/README.md

 - ```dimDepth```
 - ```wireframe = {true} ```

 These three first values determinates the width, height and depth of the ```<Box/>``` component.
 Set each of the values to be equal to something between 0 and 1, because we don't want the box to be too big 😉.
-In ReactVR the dimention is measured in meters, therefore it is often seen values between 0 and 1 in reactVR projects. ```wireframe = {true} ``` is just to see the outline of the box, and has the only purpose of helping us see the dimention of the ```<Box/>``` component.
+In ReactVR the dimention is measured in meters, therefore it is often seen values between 0 and 1 in ReactVR projects. ```wireframe = {true} ``` is just to see the outline of the box, and has the only purpose of helping us see the dimention of the ```<Box/>``` component.

 Try to reload the page and see what happens.